Friday, July 25, 2008

 Foster Leadership: Without quality leadership at all levels (faculty, staff, administrative, and governance) change initiatives will at worst not work or at best not be sustained.
 I offer four fundamentals for fostering leadership: find it, grow it, energize it, and renew it.

-I hope you find the resource useful!
+I hope you find this framework useful!

 3 comments: